Karlovice (Bruntál District): Sights

 The main landmark of Karlovice is the Church of Saint John of Nepomuk.
 It was built in the late Baroque style in 1777–1779.

-An important technical monument is a former scythe manufactory.
+An important technical monument is the local former scythe manufactory.
 It is a timbered two-storey house dating from around 1600, modified to its present form in 1759.
 Today it houses a local museum that focuses primarily on forestry.
 The building is protected as a national cultural monument.